oxheadalpha/tezos-k8s/README.md

 - get a zerotier ip
 - generate a node identity
+- create a baker account
 - generate a genesis block for your chain
+- start the bootstrap-node baker to bake/validate the chain
 - activate the protocol
 - bake the first block
-- start the bootstrap-node node and a baker to validate the chain

 You can find your node in the tqtezos namespace using kubectl.